someengineering/fixinventory/docs/source/cloudkeeper/components/index.rst

 Components
 ==========

-These are the moving parts of cloudkeeper.
+These are the moving parts of Cloudkeeper.
 We will now guide you through the setup and run procedure for each one.
-:ref:`plugins` have no extra section, as they are integrated via :ref:`ckworker`
+:ref:`plugins` have no extra section, as they are integrated via :ref:`component-ckworker`

 - :ref:`component-ckcore`: the platform maintaining the `MultiDiGraph <https://en.wikipedia.org/wiki/Multigraph#Directed_multigraph_(edges_with_own_identity)>`_.
 - :ref:`component-cksh`: the Cloudkeeper shell to interact with the core.